PG Credit Advanced Clinical Skills (Short Course) / Overview

 - Have your fees paid by Health Education England North West if you work in the north-west region.

 Attending an open day is a great way to discover what it's like to study at Manchester.
-Find out more about the University's open days .
+Find out more about our upcoming open days .

-Students starting this course and/or the PGCert in Advanced Specialist Training in Emergency Medicine in September 2018 or February 2019 who work in the north-west will have their tuition fees paid in full by Health Education North West.
+Students starting this course and/or the PGCert in Advanced Specialist Training in Emergency Medicine in February 2019 who work in the north west of England will have their tuition fees paid in full by Health Education North West.

-This is as part of a funding initiative to develop the role of pharmacists in the emergency department.
-Applications from pharmacists working in emergency medicine based in acute medical areas, rather than the emergency department, may also be eligible for funding for the course.
-In addition, there is some additional funding available for acute trusts to backfill for students' time for undertaking either course.
+This is as part of a funding initiative to develop the role of pharmacists in the emergency department and in urgent care.
+Applications from pharmacists working in emergency medicine based in acute medical areas, walk in centres or GP out-of-hours, may also be eligible for funding for the course.
+In addition, there is some additional funding available for organisations to backfill for students' time for undertaking either course.

 Students working outside of the north-west will be self-funding and ineligible for tuition fees or backfill paid by Health Education North West.